-Many theft offenses will fall into the catch-all definition described above, but Louisiana statutes also identify several specific types of theft.
+Many theft offenses will fall into the catch-all definition described above (including embezzlement, larceny, and theft by false pretenses), but Louisiana statutes also identify several specific types of theft.
 Here's a list of those offenses:

-Many states classify theft crimes at different levels (such as Class A, B, or C) and divide offenses into felonies and misdemeanors.
+Many states classify theft crimes at different levels (such as petty theft or grand theft) and divide offenses into felonies and misdemeanors.
 Louisiana law takes a slightly different approach.

 Like most states, Louisiana sets the punishment for theft offenses according to the value of the stolen property.
 The lowest theft offense (property valued at less than $1,000) is a misdemeanor offense.
 The other offenses are felonies.